Vitamin D and What it Can Do For Your Health

 Vitamin D is most commonly known for its action in maintaining strong bones.
 Children who are sorely lacking in Vitamin D develop rickets, which results in soft, thin and brittle bones, often observed as bowed and soft leg bones.
 Adults develop osteomalacia, which is characterized by softening of the bones, fractures, bone pain and even muscle weakness.

-The active form of Vitamin D, calcitriol, takes calcium from the gut and deposits it into the blood where it can then be deposited along with other minerals into the bones.
+The active form of Vitamin D, calcitriol, takes calcium from the gut and deposits it into the blood, but it doesn’t stop there.
 Calcium is maintained in a very strict range in the blood.
 Your parathyroid gland detects the amount of calcium in the blood, and when it gets low, it stimulates the production of parathyroid hormone which then converts the calcidiol to active calcitriol, which raises blood calcium.
 When calcium in the blood increases, it stops the calcitriol’s action by a feedback signal, and keeps the blood calcium in check.
 Therefor, vitamin D is closely tied to calcium activity.

 There are other very important roles that vitamin D plays in the body.
 These other clinical effects are a big reason for the current increase in popularity and most important, for the expanding research that is taking place.